kaspermarstal/bookify/README.md

-# node-google-books-search
+# GoogleBooks

-A lightweight node wrapper for the Google Books API intended to be used together with the `superagent-cache` module.
+A lightweight node wrapper for the Google Books API intended to be used with the `superagent-cache` module.

 ## Install

-    npm install google-books-search
+    npm install googlebooks

 ## Basic Usage

 ### .search(query, options, callback)

-Search for books matching the specified query.
+Search for books matching the specified query and automatically cache the result.

-	var books = require('google-books-search');
+	import googleBooks from '../lib/googleBooks.js';

-	books.search("Professional JavaScript for Web Developers", function(error, results) {
+	import superagentCache from 'superagent-cache';

-		if ( ! error ) {
+	const googleBooksInMemoryCache = new googleBooks({ superagent: superagentCache() });
-			console.log(results);
+	googleBooksInMemoryCache.search('Professional JavaScript for Web Developers')
-		} else {
+		.then(function(result) {
-			console.log(error);
+			console.log(result);
-		}
+		});
 	});

-Returns an array of JSON objects.
+This returns an array of JSON objects.
 For example;

 	[
 		{